 EDR focuses exclusively on endpoints.
 It collects and analyzes data specific to workstations, servers and mobiles: running processes, network connections, modified files, suspicious activities.

-XDR: Extended detection and response
+XDR: Extended Detection and Response

 XDR (Extended Detection and Response) extends detection beyond endpoints to cover :